 Do His Feet Hold the Answer?

 Truly huge land animals such as the long-necked dinosaurs have column-shaped, digitigrade feet.
 Those limbs are really efficient at supporting massive body weights.
-So if Godzilla were a real creature we'd probably expect him to have digitigrade hindlimbs — even though a 2017 study claimed plantigrade animals can swing their arms more forcefully in combat.
+So if Godzilla was a real creature we'd probably expect him to have digitigrade hindlimbs — even though a 2017 study claimed plantigrade animals can swing their arms more forcefully in combat.
 (And Godzilla sure loves combat.)

-But of course, it's doubtful that Godzilla could physically walk on dry land, no matter what his feet looked like. "[Getting] Godzilla to stand upright and still would be a complete non-starter," paleontologist Donald Henderson said in an email.
+But of course, it's doubtful that Godzilla could physically walk on dry land, no matter what his feet looked like. "[Getting] Godzilla to stand upright and still would be a complete non-starter," paleontologist Donald Henderson said in a 2019 email.
 "Its bones would not be able to support its body weight, and its heart would be unable to pump blood to the head."

 This is mostly due to the square-cube law: When you scale up an object, its mass increases more sharply than its surface area.
 Double the height, weight and length of a wooden cube and you'll have also made the thing eight times heavier than it was before.

 So how would Godzilla fare underwater?
 Henderson works at Canada's Royal Tyrell Museum and tackles physics-related questions about extinct animals.
 In 2018, he used computer modeling to test the hypothesis that Spinosaurus — a theropod with a large sail on its back — was built for swimming.
 He found that the deep overall body shape of this fin-backed animal would have made the dinosaur prone to tipping over as it swam.

 Would Godzilla's osteoderms put him at the same risk?
 Henderson doesn't think so.
 By his calculations, the back plates on Stegosaurus — a Jurassic herbivore who influenced Godzilla's design — only represented 17 percent of that dinosaur's overall body mass.